usnistgov/SpectrumBrowser/devel/README.md

     fab deploy

 Note that the build tools are not deployed on the remote host.
+The target deployment host should be running centos 6.6 or RedHat 7.
+TODO: Add support for db and Web front end running on different hosts.

 <h2>Developer Notes </h2>